Our Best Minimalist Living Tips

 Meditation has proven psychological benefits, but there are other activities that have calming effects.
 Expand your repertoire of mindfulness tools with simple activities like journaling, breathing, and walking.

 The best way to do this is to distinguish money fears from money problems using a solid personal finance strategy.
 Money problems are real financial threats (e.g. I can’t pay my rent) but money fears stem from negative self-talk (e.g. I’m a failure because I don’t make over six figures) that’s often untrue.
+Take the time to review your finances, cancel unneeded services, and plan for the future.

 You’ve probably heard that many public figures wear the same thing all the time.
 Why?
 Because it eases decision-making and allows you to efficiently allocate your resources (time, energy, money) to more pressing matters.
 One of the best ways to build an effortless style is via a minimalist wardrobe.